SpearAndFang/primitive-survival/README.md

 ## Developer Tools

-### Tree Hollow contents customization (in Primitive Survival 3.2.0 and newer), courtesy of JapanHasRice!
+### Tree Hollow contents customization, courtesy of JapanHasRice!

 _**Thanks so much for this JapanHasRice.
 This is some amazing work you've done here!**_

-Tree hollow contents are no longer hardcoded.
+As of version 3.2.0 of Primitive Survival, tree hollow contents are no longer hardcoded.
 Not that it's simple to add your own contents, but if you have the intestinal fortitude read this.

 #### 1. You will need item/block codes.